seanrreid/ccs_curriculim_hub/docs/cohorts/cohort19/lectures/week6/day4/README.md

 - Database Migrations are changes to a schema
 - Alembic is a tool built around SQLAlchemy (and related tools) to manage migrations

+### Swagger/ReDoc

+- Tools built into FastAPI to document how your API works
+- Creates a UI for testing endpoints while providing information on them

 ### CRUD

 | Operation | Description              |